 Changemaker aims to promote diversity, inclusion and creativity in Canada by providing opportunities for expression to disadvantaged, low-income people and at-risk youth, and by educating and empowering youth to become leaders for social change.
-We want to create a sustainable central network for emerging artists of multiple disciplines, where we nourish passions, mentor talent, feed the imagination and overcome barriers to creativity, and where youth can participate fully in the safety and security of healthy communities.
+We want to create a sustainable central network where we nourish passions, mentor talent, feed the imagination, build self-esteem and overcome barriers to creativity, and where youth can participate fully in the safety and security of healthy communities.

 About the Founder

 ELISA HATEGAN is an author, public speaker, journalist and Regional Coordinator for Central Canada and the United States for Against Violent Extremism (AVE), a global network of former extremists and survivors of extremist violence.
 As a teenager, Elisa was the inspiration behind the 1998 CBC film White Lies, which starred Sarah Polley as Elisa and reached millions of viewers.
 Her story has since been published in the bestselling 2014 memoir Race Traitor: The True Story of Canadian Intelligence’s Greatest Cover-Up.